 New Philadelphia

 New Philadelphia, located in Tuscarawas County, offers the charm and appeal of a small town while still providing modern amenities and conveniences.
-As a historical town, there are several sites to explore, such as the Schoenbrunn Village, which is a recreated 18th-century settlement.
+As a historic town, there are several sites to explore, such as the Schoenbrunn Village, which is a recreated 18th-century settlement.

 For outdoor enthusiasts, adventurous activities are available at the nearby Tuscarawas River, including fishing, canoeing, and kayaking.
 The town also boasts several parks and recreational areas, like Tuscora Park, where families can enjoy outdoor activities and events throughout the year.